-Sysprep is typically used in situations.
-First, Sysprep can be used to duplicate an established Windows image across a large number of identical PCs.
+First, Sysprep can be used to duplicate an established Windows image across many identical PCs.
 This is known as a build-to-plan or BTP image.

 Second, Sysprep can use the same established Windows image as a foundation for many different PCs, adding desired drivers and applications for each unique system.
 A hardware provider could then create a distinctly different image for installation on that specific system.
 This is called a build-to-order or BTO image.
 For example, a small custom PC builder that creates new systems on request might modify a basic Windows image with hardware-specific drivers and customer-requested applications.
 With those, it could create a finalized Windows installation image for a particular machine.

-The third use of Sysprep is audit mode, which actually customizes the Windows image.
+The third feature of Sysprep is audit mode, which customizes the Windows image.
 Audit mode allows the addition of applications, drivers and scripts.
-Audit mode also supports testing to ensure that the image will install properly and the system will operate as expected.
+Audit mode also supports testing to ensure that the image will install properly, and the system will operate as expected.
 Once the Windows image is customized and tested, the sysprep /oobe command tells Windows to start the installation on the next boot cycle.

 How does Sysprep work?

 The first step in the process is to install either Windows 10 or Windows Server.
 Users can do this with either a physical computer or a virtual machine, but Microsoft generally recommends using a virtual machine for this deployment.
 This installation will act as a reference operating system (which is sometimes called the sample operating system).
 The Microsoft Windows operating system should not be joined to a Windows Active Directory domain.

 The next step in the process is to run the Sysprep utility.
 To do so, you will need to open a Command Prompt window and navigate to the Sysprep folder, which is located on the computer's system disk at %SystemRoot%\System32\Sysprep.